robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     source:
       - entity_id: camera.dummy
 ```
 Not that by default the image will be classified every 10 seconds, but with the long `scan_interval` I am ensuring that image classification will only be performed when I trigger it using the `image_processing.scan` service described later.
 Note that the source is `camera.dummy`, which will be the motion triggered image.
+The Classificationbox component fires an Home-Assistant `image_processing` [event](https://www.home-assistant.io/docs/configuration/events/) with `event_type=image_classification` when an image is classified with greater than 80% probability, and we use this later to trigger a notification.

 #### Tying it all together
 Now that image capture is configured and Classificationbox is available to use, we must link them together using a sequence of automations in Home-Assistant.
 The sequence that we setup is illustrated in the diagram below, where the blue arrows represent automations: